trailblazing/tute/README.md

 ```
 	/path-to-qt-installation/gcc_64/bin/qmake tute.pro

-	make all
+        make -j$(nproc) all

 	sudo make install
 ```
-* Or via GUI (Compile the Qt project file with Qt-Creator which comes with Qt 5.7):
+* Or via GUI (Compile the Qt project file with Qt-Creator which comes with Qt 5.7 or more recent version):
         Open "tute.pro" under tute in qtcreator
-        "Configure" the project in qtcreator (no additional requirements) Build it.
+        "Configure" the project in qtcreator (append "-j*" with prefer process number * to "make" options might be better) Build it.

 _______________________________________________________________________